Documentation Conventions

 • Explain the thermodynamic decision question before explaining the API call.

-• Prefer one practical workflow example per page over long enumerations of loosely related features.
+• Prefer one practical workflow example per guide over long enumerations of loosely related features.

-• When a new public method or CLI command is added, update both the curated narrative page and the exhaustive reference appendix.
+• When the main contract or a CLI command changes, update both the curated narrative page and the relevant reference page.

 Page Categories